mattpassarelli/gogrepoc/README.md

 Compression Script
 ------------
-A simple Python based compression script is included in `compress.py`.
+A simple Python based compression function is built into the main `gogrepoc.py` file.
+Run using `gogrepoc.py compress -compressdir $PATH`.
 Requires 7-Zip (or a fork of it like Nanazip) to be installed on your machine.

 Useful for systems storing games on a NAS, where storage space can be a premium.
 Or for systems like GameVault where the library requires a specific format.